jessnguyen9/Ames-Housing-Machine-Learning-Project/README.md

 ### Feature Importances

-The model is dominated by features related to size and quality
+The model identifies key factors influencing house prices, with size and quality emerging as the most significant predictors.
+The table above shows the relative importance of different features in determining the sale price of a home.

 |Feature Names|Feature Importances|
 |---|---|